MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_datasets.md

 Data organized this way is generally incompatible with downstream processing libraries like suite2p, CaImAn and EXTRACT.

-For compatibility, we reorganize the frames as follows:
+For compatibility, we reorganize (de-interleave) the frames as follows:

 - frame0 = time0_plane1
 - frame1 = time1_plane1